 An opportunity of leisure, sharing moments with friends and strangers alike.
 It’s a perfect example of how Italians bond over food.

-The Best Places to Experience Cicchetti in Venice
+The Best Cicchetti Spots in Venice

 There are as many bacari in Venice as the day is long.